movewithjavier/nosse-fits/README.md

-# Nosse Fits
+# Nosse Fits 👕

-A mobile-first web application designed to help parents efficiently manage and track their children's clothing inventory.
+A mobile-first wardrobe management app for busy parents to track their children's clothing inventory.

-## Features
+## Features ✨

-- 📱 Mobile-first responsive design optimized for phones and tablets
-- 📷 Photo-based clothing inventory management
+- **📱 Mobile-optimized** - Designed for phone and tablet use with responsive layouts
+- **📷 Photo capture** - Quick item entry with camera integration and automatic compression
+- **🔍 Smart search** - Find items quickly in your wardrobe and when selecting matches
+- **🎯 Item matching** - Track which items go well together with bidirectional relationships
+- **🚀 Fast uploads** - Automatic image compression for faster mobile uploads
-- 🔐 Secure authentication with Supabase
+- **💾 Reliable storage** - Secure cloud storage with Supabase
-- ☁️ Cloud storage for images
-- 🚀 PWA support for app-like experience
+- **📱 PWA ready** - Install as an app on your device

 ## Tech Stack